-- □ Do not use over the counter cough/cold medications, and consult your physician if your baby under 3 months has a temperature that is 38 degrees Celsius or higher. - □ Give your baby supervised "tummy time" for 10-15 minutes several times a day to prevent a flat head and to strengthen his neck muscles. - □ Colic occurs in up to 20% of babies.
+- □ Do not use over the counter cough/cold medications and consult your physician if your baby under 3 months has a temperature that is 38°C or higher. - ☐ Give your baby supervised "tummy time" for 10-15 minutes several times a day to prevent a flat head and to strengthen his neck muscles. - □ Colic occurs in up to 20% of babies.
 Babies with colic are healthy but have episodes of crying for no apparent reason at least 3 hours/day for at least 3 days/week for more than 1 week.
 It often occurs from 3 to 8 weeks of age and ends by 3-4 months.
 Colic has no lasting effect on your baby but can be very upsetting for you.
 Try cuddling, swaddling, massaging, low lights, soft music, motion (gentle rocking or car ride), pacifier, warm bath, etc. Discuss other options with your healthcare professional.
-Remember that colic is not your fault. - Spitting up (reflux) is common: almost half of healthy 3-4 month old babies spit up at least once daily and almost all stop by 1 year of age.
+Remember that colic is not your fault. - ☐ Spitting up (reflux) is common: almost half of healthy 3-4 month old babies spit up at least once daily and almost all stop by 1 year of age.
 Most require no treatment.
-Talk to your doctor if your baby is not gaining weight adequately, or cries or coughs during feeding or when spitting up.
+Talk to your doctor if your baby is not gaining weight adequately, or cries or coughs during feeding or when spitting up. - ☐ Make sure your baby is not exposed to cigarette smoke.
+Second-hand smoke predisposes her to coughs, colds, ear infections, pneumonia, and asthma, and increases her risk for SIDS.
+Ask your healthcare provider for help to quit smoking.